 The Houck sisters, Raechel and Jacqueline, spent some time visiting with their mother in Santa Cruz, California

 before they had to head out on a five-hour car ride to other destinations.
 One sister had to get to work that night, and the other wanted to see friends who were along the way.
-But the Houck sisters never made it to their destination, as they were involved in a firey car crash with a tractor trailer that claimed both of their lives instantly.
+But the Houck sisters never made it to their destination, as they were involved in a fiery car crash with a tractor-trailer that claimed both of their lives instantly.
 The family, especially the mother, was crushed.

 According to Enterprise Rental Car, this was no ordinary vehicle accident.
 When the Houck family sued Enterprise for company negligence, the company actually responded by saying that the sisters committed suicide.
 But when the facts came to life, there was a very different story to tell.

 The Houck sisters were driving a PT Cruiser that had recently received a recall notice.
 Prior to this incident, there was no corporate responsibility for rental car companies to take care of recall notices before they rented out vehicles.
 For this particular PT Cruiser, the recall stated that the power steering was faulty.
 While the sisters were driving the car, the power steering malfunctioned and drove the pair right into an oncoming truck.

 When the facts were laid out on the table, Enterprise offered to settle the case out of court.
 But the family declined, mostly because they wanted to tell their story and get a new law passed that curbed company negligence in cases such as this.
 Recently, the Houck Act became law and rental car companies are now responsible for attending to all recalls on vehicles before those vehicles are rented out.